-Take a Daily Morning Walk to Sleep Better and Stay Healthy
+Take a Morning Walk for Better Sleep and Health

 First thing every morning, do this (well, do it after you brush your teeth and kiss your partner): Lace on your sneaks and go for a walk.
 Why?
 Early morning walkers are much more likely to: